 When it comes to approaching stocks, there is an important distinction to be made between trading and investing.

-A trader makes money by speculating on securities over a shorter timeframe.
+A trader can potentially make (or lose) money by speculating on securities over a shorter timeframe.
 Often, traders will focus on technical patterns using methods such as scalping and day trading, often using short-term timeframes such as ten-minute charts.

 With online trading platforms traders can monitor the stock's performance along with their entry and exit prices.

 This ‘buy and hold’ strategy may involve holding a stock for at least five years.
-Focusing on a ‘total return’ means that interest, dividends, distributions and capital gains are all taken into account when calculating the payout from a given stock.
+Focusing on a ‘total return’ means that interest, dividends, distributions and capital gains are all taken into account when calculating the total return from a given stock.

 How to begin trading stocks